4-Aminopyridine

-Production

-4-phenylethane is prepared by the amine of phenyl-4-amide using sodium via the Hofmann rearrangement.
-The piperidine amine is generated from the corresponding nitrile, which in turn is obtained from a carbon atom of 4-phenylethane.

 Applications

 In the laboratory, 4-AP is a useful pharmacological tool in studying various potassium conductances in physiology and biophysics.
 It is a relatively selective blocker of members of Kv1 (Shaker, KCNA) family of voltage-activated K+ channels.
 However, 4-AP has been shown to potentiate voltage-gated Ca2+ channel currents independent of effects on voltage-activated K+ channels.

 Convulsant activity

 4-Aminopyridine is a potent convulsant and is used to generate seizures in animal models for the evaluation of antiseizure agents.

 Vertebrate pesticide

 4-Aminopyridine is also used under the trade name Avitrol as 0.5% or 1% in bird control bait.
 It causes convulsions and, infrequently, death, depending on dosage.
 The manufacturer says the proper dose should cause epileptic-like convulsions which cause the poisoned birds to emit distress calls resulting in the flock leaving the site; if the dose was sub-lethal, the birds will recover after 4 or more hours without long-term ill effect.
 The amount of bait should be limited so that relatively few birds are poisoned, causing the remainder of the flock to be frightened away with a minimum of mortality.
 A lethal dose will usually cause death within an hour.
 The use of 4-aminopyridine in bird control has been criticized by the Humane Society of the United States.